dylanclements/darksoulsremake/docs/rationale.md

 In Assignment 1 we thought Behaviours will have a 1-many relationship.
 Behaviours are 1/1 relationship now.
 Actors will only be executing 1 behaviour at a time, behaviours will be swapped out when they need to change.

-Also, LordOfCinder no longer has behaviour attribute, it's implemented in Yhorm now.

 ## Exceptions

 One exception was added.
 A package has been created (edu.monash.fit2099.game.exceptions) to add potentially more in the future.